Flux99/OTP-and-Confirmation-Sms-Using-Twilio/README.md

 # Simple OTP and Confirmation Sms Service

 #### Service is Created Using Twilio API.
-I always wanted to know to how Sms are sent by the backend.
+I always wanted to know how Sms are sent by the backend.
 That's why i wanted to build this service.

 ## How to run the app